pubnub/c-core/windows/README.md

 If you have Clang for Windows installed, this should work:

     nmake -f windows.mk CC=clang-cl

+## Makefile for GCC

 There is a Makefile for a `gcc` compatible compiler - `windows-gcc.mk`.
 So, if you have MINGW, this should work:

     mingw32-make -f windows-gcc.mk

+Of course, if `mingw32-make.exe` is not on PATH, you may need to provide the full path to it.
+In some setups, things may work better if
+you:

+    sh -c "make -f windows-gcc.mk"

+and, again, if you don't have `sh.exe` on PATH and/or `make.exe` on Windows or MINGW PATH, you may need to provide full path to them.

+This should work with Clang (for Windows) also, like:

+    mingw32-make CC=clang -f windows-gcc.mk

+It should also work with `scan-build`, though it's usually a little tricky to make everything work.
+On one machine, the command is a rather complicated:

+    scan-build --use-analyzer="e:/program files/llvm/bin/clang.exe"  e:\msys64\usr\bin\sh.exe -c "e:/msys64/usr/bin/make -f windows-gcc.mk"

+Also, keep in mind that `windows-gcc.mk` is less used and, since GCC/Clang (MINGW, Cygwin) setups can be very different/strange, it doesn't build all.
+But, you should have enough to start to make your own Makefile for you project.

 ## Makefile remarks